| Enjoy Your BMX - But Always Wear Your Helmet MX

 centimetres to a few meters.
 Because of the speed of the bikes, the turns

+are embanked and go by the name of berms," said Mr Till.
 On a typical race day a rider would race three qualifiers (Moto's) and

-through to a main race.
+the best eight in that age category qualifythrough to a main race.
 In this race it is a winner takes all event.
 Racing

 happens at club, provincial and South African championship levels.
 The SA